EmaR97/EnergyManagementRL/notebooks/notebook_refresher.md

 - Kaggle notebooks may experience slight delays due to processing time for uploading and queuing.
 To align execution with your schedule, configure the script to run a few minutes early or include a time delay in your notebook code.
+- Automating error handling ensures the notebook is rescheduled automatically if it fails, reducing the risk of missed executions.

+---